jenniferplusplus/nova-homework/readme.md

 ### The Server

-I selected Node.js for this exercise because I'm familiar with it, and if I remember correctly you also use it Nova.
+I selected Node.js for this exercise because I'm familiar with it, and if I remember correctly it's also used at Nova.
 In particular I used the Express.js server framework because I've used it before and it has a very mature ecosystem of middleware plugins.
-I also included some unit tests, mostly as a demonstration of how the system could be tested.
+I also included some unit tests, mostly as a demonstration of how the system is designed to be testable.

+A real app would have much more logic surrounding error handling and input validations.
+I would also prefer to define a swagger schema and implement a swagger UI.
+Most of that work can be done via express middleware packages.

 ### The database